Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 includes practicing good hygiene, maintaining a balanced and nutritious diet,

-staying up to date with vaccinations, and following their doctor's recommendations
+staying up to date with vaccinations, and following their doctor's

 regarding treatment and monitoring of the disease.
 Regular medical follow-up is